 I hear this so often!!
 My number one recommendation is DO THE MIND-BODY work!!!
 So many people just do diet and supplements without doing the mind- body work—- which is totally evidence based also!!!
 Here’s my overview of what I did, and an example of how I incorporated it into a day.
 Here’s my guide on the evidence behind it.
 My number two recommendation is consider taking a break- you can’t be off bananas and other fruits for more than 4 months or so, that’s just crazy.
 Have a banana, a bunch of sweet potatoes, and a glass of red wine.
 My third recommendation is- Make a plan.
 Don’t just keep doing ALL THE THINGS forever.
 Make a plan with your partner on what the next steps will be on your baby journey, and then stick to it.
 Here are more of my thoughts on how to do that!
-And of course, if you have the cash and time consider one of the fertility programs like Sarah Clark of Fab Fertile offers that will actually do nutritional and functional testing and determine the best diet for you!
+And of course, if you have the cash and time consider one of the fertility programs like Sarah Clark of Fab Fertile or Iva Keene of Natural Fertility Prescription who will actually do nutritional and functional testing and determine the best diet for you!

 I’m overwhelmed and don’t know where to start.
 What are the MOST important things I need to do?